 Karolina Janacsek, PhD

-Associate Professor of Psychology
+Associate Professor

 ILD Centre for Thinking and Learning, School of Human Sciences, University of Greenwich, Greenwich

-RESEARCH INTERESTS
+RESEARCH PROJECTS

 Age-related differences in learning and consolidation across the life span

-The primary goals of this line of research are to 1) better understand how children acquire and consolidate knowledge about patterns and regularities embedded in the environment, 2) characterize how explicit/controlled and implicit/automatic processes interact during learning and consolidation, and 3) track how learning preferences change from childhood to adulthood and old age.
+The goals of this line of research are to 1) better understand how children acquire and consolidate knowledge about patterns and regularities embedded in the environment, 2) characterize how explicit/controlled and implicit/automatic processes interact during learning and consolidation, and 3) track how learning abilities change from childhood to adulthood and old age.

 Learning and consolidation in neurodevelopmental disorders

-The main focus in this line of research is on understanding 1) how learning and consolidation of patterns/regularities are altered in neurodevelopmental disorders such as autism, ADHD, Tourette Syndrome and childhood sleep disorders, and 2) how controlled vs. automatic cognitive processes may compensate for the altered functions to achieve normal behavioural performance.
+The focus of this line of research is on understanding 1) how learning and consolidation of patterns/regularities are altered in neurodevelopmental disorders such as autism, ADHD, Tourette Syndrome and childhood sleep disorders, and 2) how controlled vs. automatic cognitive processes may compensate for the altered functions to achieve normal behavioural performance.

 Neurocognitive underpinnings of learning and consolidation